Impressions from the event (© Styrian Summer Art)

 Based on the idea of the European Cultural Capital Novi Sad 2021/2022 "New Bridges" our meeting is a starting point to use the common language of art to connect people.
 New ideas, cooperations, projects and lasting friendships can arise from personal the contacts, which we need to renew in light of the eventful common history of the Danube region and Alps Adriatic region

-From 15th till 17th of November 2022 we did a study excursion to Novi Sad with partners from Styria, Slovenia, Hungary, Croatia, each carrying with them one or two cultural and artistic projects from our partner organizations, which we pitched.
+From 15th till 17th of November 2022 we did a study excursion to Novi Sad with partners from Styria, Carinthia, Slovenia, Hungary, Croatia, each carrying with them one or two cultural and artistic projects from our partner organizations, which we pitched.
 In Novi Sad we met Serbian partners, who also presented up to four cultural projects.
-The Cultural Pitch was open for an interested general audience.
+The Cultural Pitches were open for an interested general audience.

 Our goal was to use project presentations to explore new forms of cooperation and according to the concept of the Alps Adriatic Alliance, the values and the possibilities for artists and cultural workers.
 We also want to expand our cultural radius of action into the Western Balkans.